Sheraaa/Botnet-Development-Project-Ethical-Exploration/README.md

 # Botnet-Development-Project-Ethical-Exploration

-In this C programming project, my team and I have developed a simplified botnet, consisting of a controller and a zombie component.
+In this C programming project, my team, consisting of Michelle Dorcas, Mariam Miclauri and myself, has developed a simplified botnet, comprising a controller and a zombie component.
 Our primary objective is to gain insights into vulnerabilities within code and configurations while emphasizing our commitment to the ethical use of these skills.